-- 24.3.2.5 If the land to be subdivided contains any place or item which is listed in Appendix as a Designation, Appendix 3 as a Heritage Item, Appendix 4 as a Protected Tree, Appendix 5 as a Cultural Site or an ecological site2 or 3 or 4 as a Heritage site or ecological site or protected tree, or designation: - (a) Any effects (adverse or beneficial) which subdividing the land may have on the values of the site identified in the District Plan; and - (b) Any proposed mitigation measures to lessen any adverse effects on these values; and - (c) Whether public access to the site is desirable and, if so, how this may be improved as part of the subdivision; - (d) Whether the size and shape of the allotment area is appropriate to maintain the values and features of the site and enable ready access to and maintenance of the site. - (e) The results of any consultation with the New Zealand Historic Places Trust Pouhere Taonga and the local rūnanga.
+- 24.3.2.5 If the land to be subdivided contains an ecological site or any place or item which is listed in Appendix 2 as a Designation, Appendix 3 as a Heritage Item, Appendix 4 as a Protected Tree, Appendix 5 as a Site of Significance to Tangata Whenua 2 or 3 or 4 as a Heritage site or ecological site or protected tree, or designation: - (a) Any effects (adverse or beneficial) which subdividing the land may have on the values of the site identified in the District Plan; and - (b) Any proposed mitigation measures to lessen any adverse effects on these values; and - (c) Whether public access to the site is desirable and, if so, how this may be improved as part of the subdivision; - (d) Whether the size and shape of the allotment area is appropriate to maintain the values and features of the site and enable ready access to and maintenance of the site. - (e) The results of any consultation with the New Zealand Historic Places Trust Pouhere Taonga and the local rūnanga.